-Shiker lid (Drunkard's song) fun Dovids fidele by Lateiner & Mogulesco
+Shiker lid (Drunkard's song) (kuplet noyekh) fun Dovids fidele by Lateiner & Mogulesco, 1897

 Half of each issue of Katzenelenbogen's Lider magazin comprised the lyrics to songs from one Yiddish operetta.
-I'm mostly ignoring those songs, since generally they're available as sheet music from the Library of Congress website.
-But here's one example, from the issue that featured texts from Dovids fidele (Dowids fiedele, David's violin), an opera by Lateiner & Mogulesco
+I mostly ignored those songs, since generally they're available as sheet music from the Library of Congress website.
+But here's one example, from the issue that featured texts from Dovids fidele (Dowids fiedele, David's violin), an opera by Lateiner & Mogulesco.
+The words of this one attracted me although the tune is repetitive.

 For ease of reading I redid the sheet music onto one page.
 Click to see/save the full-sized page.